We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-However, therapists may have to inform the police or other organizations if a person is harming themselves or other people.
+However, therapists may have to inform the police or other organizations if a person is harming themselves or others.
 They may also notify authorities if there is an indication of abuse.

 Under the federal Health Insurance Portability and Accountability Act, which became legislation in 1996, for those aged under 18 years, confidential information has protection from third parties, but not from parents.
-This means that those under 18 years old receive much less confidentiality.
+This means that those under 18 years of age receive much less confidentiality.

 Is online therapy the best option for me?

 However, online therapy sessions are not suitable for those in crisis or who have suicidal thoughts.
-They are typically also not suitable for people experiencing a severe mental health condition that requires immediate attention.
+They are typically also unsuitable for people experiencing a severe mental health condition that requires immediate attention.

 Online teen counseling can help those requiring emotional support and mental health care.

-Online therapy may prove more cost-effective than in-person visits, while some online services may accept health insurance coverage.
+Online therapy may prove less expensive than in-person visits, while some online services may accept health insurance coverage.

-There are various techniques a therapist may use to help teenagers or young adults.
+A therapist may use various techniques to help teenagers or young adults.
 With this in mind, parents and caregivers should consider different factors before committing to a particular therapy.
-These include therapy type, pricing, and a therapist’s specialization, among others.
+These include therapy type, pricing, a therapist’s specialization, and others.